microsoft/vscode-docs/docs/languages/markdown.md

 Paths starting with `/` are resolved relative to the current workspace root, while paths staring with `./` or without any prefix are resolved relative to the current file.
 Path suggestions are automatically shown when you type `/` or can be manually invoked by using `kb(editor.action.triggerSuggest)`.

 Path IntelliSense can also help you link to headers within the current file or within another Markdown file.
-Start the path with `#` to see completions for all the headers in the file (depending on your settings, you may need to use `kb(editor.action.triggerSuggest)` to see these):
+Start the path with `#` to see completions for all the headers in the file (depending on your settings, you might need to use `kb(editor.action.triggerSuggest)` to see these):

 ![Header section suggestions in a Markdown link](images/Markdown/path-completions-header.png)